Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackMSDefender365/readme.md

 This playbook will Report only Microsoft Defender 365 insights related to Dynatrace Application Security Attack back to Dynatrace.
 You need a valid Dynatrace Tenant and Access Token, the token should have Read attacks (attacks.read) and Ingest logs (logs.ingest) scopes in order to use the playbook, you will also need to install the [Microsoft Defender 365](https://learn.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender) Sentinel connector to make use of this playbook.
 To learn more about the Dynatrace platform [Start your free trial](https://www.dynatrace.com/trial)

+** Prerequisites **
+- Follow [these instructions](https://www.dynatrace.com/support/help/get-started/access-tokens#create-api-token) to generate a Dynatrace access token.
+- [Important step]Store the Dynatrace Access Token as a secret in Azure Key vault and provide the key vault name during deployment.

 ** Post Install Notes:**

 Authorize the Azure Monitor Logs API Connection associated with the logic app deployed into the ResourceGroup.